Q & A

 How are patients involved in the Taskforce?

-There are 16 people representing those living with a lung condition on the Taskforce, and 1 person representing carers.
+There are 15 people representing those living with a lung condition on the Taskforce, and 2 people representing carers.
 Taskforce member organisations, including Asthma + Lung UK, Cystic Fibrosis Trust, British Thoracic Society, Roy Castle Lung Cancer Foundation, Mesothelioma UK, Pulmonary Fibrosis Trust, Sarcoidosis UK, and the UK Lung Cancer Coalition, represent and work regularly with people affected by lung disease.

 What is Asthma + Lung UK’s role in the Taskforce?

-The Taskforce is owned by the members, which include Asthma + Lung UK (previously known as the British Lung Foundation and Asthma UK).
-In addition, Asthma + Lung UK provides the secretariat: employing four policy officers, the chair and vice-chair of the Taskforce and a senior policy and project manager.
+The Taskforce is owned by the members, which include Asthma + Lung UK (previously known as the British Lung Foundation).
+In addition, Asthma + Lung UK provides the secretariat: employing four policy officers, the chair of the Taskforce and a senior policy and project manager.

 How is the pharmaceutical industry involved?